Pluggable-Transports/Pluggable-Transports-website/index.md

 # Want to build a new Transport?

 First, it's worth perusing the [Transports Library](transports) to see current transports and approaches to the problem.
 Specifically, reading through the evaluations of popular transports will help understand and identify common challenges.
+REading through the [Evaluation Criteria](https://trac.torproject.org/projects/tor/wiki/doc/PluggableTransports/PTEvaluationCriteria)  as well as the [expectations for inclusion into the Tor Browser Bundle](https://trac.torproject.org/projects/tor/wiki/doc/PluggableTransports/GuidelinesForDeployingPTs)